Ausgesprochen!

 Tyrolean Regional Archives

-The Tyrolean Regional Archives house a collection of significant documents produced by the regional authorities over the years.
+The Tyrolean Regional Archives (in german) house a collection of significant documents produced by the regional authorities over the years.
 The documents are made available to the public, and the staff of the archives offer an information service on historical questions.
 They are also active in the field of basic research, and findings are published in a series called "Tiroler Geschichtsquellen".